andyk8872/p5-ecommerce/README.md

 * [Back to contents](#table-of-contents)
 ***
+## Bugs
+* There was an issue with migrations were running against local SQL development instead of production elephantSQL.
+A quick solution was to add 'release: python manage.py makemigrations && python manage.py migrate' at the top of the Procfile in order for auto migrate to heroku.
+* There was an initial problem with the 'review' app in that it would not render in the 'product detail' template.
+In order to get the app to work it was taken out of the product app and is now a standalone app.
+This would possibly want to be addressed at some stage.
+***
 ## Deployment
 The project has been deployed to Heroku.
 Detail of the steps taken to deploy the project can be found [here](DEPLOYMENT.md)